loxilb-io/loxilbdocs/docs/run.md

 <b>Note:</b>

 * While working with macvlan interfaces, the parent/underlying interface should be put in promiscous mode
 * One can further use docker-compose to automate attaching multiple networks to loxilb docker or use --net=host as per requirement
+* To use local socket policy or eBPF sockmap related features, we need to use ```--pid=host --cgroupns=host``` as additional arguments to docker run.
 * To create a simple and self-contained topology for testing loxilb, users can follow this [guide](simple_topo.md)
 * If loxilb docker is in the same node as the app/workload docker, it is advised that "tx checksum offload" inside app/workload docker is turned off for sctp load-balancing to work properly
 ```